#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.
+The first thing to learn when planting veggies, spring flowers, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
+Find your zone on the USDA planting zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 Look up the date of your last predicted frost, then count backward 6 to 8 weeks.
-That's when you should sow your seeds indoors.
+That's the time you should sow your seeds indoors.
 The idea is to have strong baby plants that are ready for transplant at the same time the ground is warm enough.
-Do your best and enjoy the process – watching your plants grow, bloom, and put out tiny veggies that'll grow to harvest size is part of the fun.
+Do your best and enjoy the process — watching your plants grow, bloom, and put out tiny veggies that'll grow to harvest size is part of the fun.

 Start Seeds Indoors

-Grow your garden from seeds by starting them indoors.
+Grow your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-Make sure you have a warm and sunny spot that gets at least 12 hours of light.
+Make sure you have a warm and sunny spot that gets at least 12 hours of light and a spray bottle of water, good soil, and patience.
 Then you have everything you need to try growing seeds.
 Early spring light isn't usually strong enough, so we recommend extra lighting to keep those seeds warm enough to germinate.

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a toothpick or plant tag.
 That way, you'll know where your seeds should pop up.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.